Beware the Time Robbers

 Photo by Karin S on Pexels.com

 This category of secrets is the most destructive.
 These are the “DEEP, DARK SECRETS” that we carry.
 These secrets consist of things we have done or possibly have been done to us in decades past.
-There is shame associated with these secrets and we don’t want to talk to anyone about them.
+There is shame associated with these secrets, and we don’t want to talk to anyone about them.
 What do we do with those secrets?
 First, we take them to God and talk to Him about them.
-My motto changes slightly here, it now becomes, “From my lips to God’s ears.”
+My motto changes slightly; it now becomes, “From my lips to God’s ears.”

 If we have done wrong, we tell God.
 The Bible gives us some guidance here: “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 1 John 1:9.
-We ask for His forgiveness and we ask Him to cleanse us from the sin we are carrying around.
+We ask for His forgiveness, and we ask Him to cleanse us from the sin we are carrying around.
 Then we see if there is something we need to do about what we have confessed.
 Is there someone we need to ask forgiveness from?
 Do we need to call or write a letter?
 Have we stolen something?
 Do we need to make amends?
 These actions help us become free from the hold the secrets have had on us.
 If we are not sure about what we should do, we may need to speak to a pastor, priest or counselor.
 These professionals can give us counsel and guidance about how to proceed if we need to make restitution for anything.
 Many times, there is nothing we should do but let our secrets (sins) go into the Sea of Forgetfulness.
-We have done what we could and we need to release ourselves from them.
+We have done what we could, and we need to release ourselves from them.

 What if the secret is about what someone has done to us?
 These secrets are a bit trickier.
-Sometimes bringing these secrets to the light of day will destroy people and families.
+Sometimes, bringing these secrets to the light of day will destroy people and families.
 Is that something I want or need to do?
 A good place to start with these secrets is with a professional: pastor, priest or counselor.
-If you are embarrassed, let me tell you, these people have heard everything and nothing you say will surprise them.
-They can help you sort through the maze of your emotions and help bring you healing and help you figure out if you are supposed to do anything with these secrets.
+If you are embarrassed, let me tell you, these people have heard everything, and nothing you say will surprise them.
+They can help you sort through the maze of your emotions and help bring you healing, and help you figure out if you are supposed to do anything with these secrets.

 Do you live in a culture where you cannot share these things with anyone?
 If you do, will you be blamed as the perpetrator instead of the victim?
 Will you be punished for what someone did to you?
-Then you must keep your secret, but share it with a loving God who will be there to help give your heart healing and you vindication.
-Remember, He has seen what happened to you and He will eventually take care of it in His time.
+Then you must keep your secret, but share it with a loving God who will be there to help give your heart healing and your vindication.
+Remember, He has seen what happened to you, and He will eventually take care of it in His time.
 “Vengeance is Mine, I will repay,” says the Lord, Romans 12: 19.

 Still recalibrating this week.
 Reposting a fave.